Western Association of Veterans Education Specialists Bylaws - Amended July 2015

 Article IV - Membership

 Section 1.
-Membership shall be limited to educational institutions of higher learning and those offering non-college degree programs engaged in the administration of veterans education benefits within the geographic areas served by the Muskogee Regional Processing Office.
+Membership shall consist of educational institutions of higher learning and those offering non-college degree programs engaged in the administration of veteran’s education benefits.

 Section 2.
 Authorized representatives from institutions of higher learning and non- college degree schools shall be eligible for membership.